Dearly beloved, we have gathered here today to get through this thing called life.

 In the end, it didn't really matter what had happened to fell a musical giant—if not a literal one.
 All that mattered was that he was gone, taking with him a prolific songwriting prowess and a singular sound.

 There was nobody quite like Prince.
 In each and every one of his 57 years on this planet, he lived a truly one-of-a-kind life.
 Born into poverty—"We used to go to that McDonald's there," he told Rolling Stone in 1985.
 "I didn't have any money, so I'd just stand outside there and smell stuff.
 Poverty makes people angry, brings out their worst side.
 I was very bitter when I was young."—he took an undeniable talent, an unparalleled work ethic, and an otherworldly stage presence and turned himself into one of the world's most unforgettable stars.

 Every step of the way, he lived life on his own terms.
-So as we mourn another year without him, let's celebrate a life well lived by remembering 20 of the most fascinating moments from it, each one a reminder that there truly will never be another one like him.
+So as we mourn another year without him and celebrate what would have been his 64th birthday June 7, let's celebrate a life well lived by remembering 20 of the most fascinating moments from it, each one a reminder that there truly will never be another one like him.